savantcare/emr/webclient/components/others/layer-1-right-side-components/README.md

 [[toc]]

-## How is the search term go to a card is CsVl?
+## How is the search term go to a card is Layer1RightSide?

 Step 1: All CTs have a file for e.g. rec/searchInterfaces.vue